Tone Bell: Early life

 Bell was born in Decatur, Georgia.
-He taught first grade before working on the production of HBO's Warm Springs and doing other various promo work.
+He attended Savannah State University where he studied communications with a concentration in radio and television and became a member of Alpha Phi Alpha Fraternity.
+After graduating in 2004 he taught first grade before working on the production of HBO's Warm Springs and doing other various promo work.

 Bell took a job in San Francisco as a brand manager with Swivel Media for a year, before moving back to Atlanta.
 There he started doing promotion work for a beer company that eventually transferred him to Dallas where he started doing open-mics at various comedy clubs.

 Career

 Shortly after moving to Los Angeles, Bell won the NBC Stand Up For Diversity Talent Search in 2012 and was awarded a development deal from the network.
 He was cast as "RJ" the bartender in the NBC sitcom Whitney and later as "Tedward" in NBC's Bad Judge.
-Bell also appeared in other TV shows, including VH1's Single Ladies, E!'s Love You, Mean It with Whitney Cummings, Comedy Central's Key and Peele and Game Show Network's Mind of a Man and hosted the first season of hidden camera show Jerks with Cameras on MTV.
+Bell also appeared in other TV shows, including VH1's Single Ladies, E!'s Love You, Mean It with Whitney Cummings, Comedy Central's Key & Peele and Game Show Network's Mind of a Man and hosted the first season of hidden camera show Jerks with Cameras on MTV.

 Bell also has a web series on Russell Simmons' YouTube channel All Def Digital called The Green Room.

 In March 2018, Bell was cast in a lead role for the CBS comedy pilot Fam after having starred in the Netflix multi-camera comedy Disjointed.

 Bell is the host of the new Netflix reality show Drink Masters, which premiered October 28, 2022.
+He stars as Khalil in the Netflix comedy series, Survival of the Thickest written by Michelle Buteau.